Jabulani Secrets with Ranger Reece Willox

 9. How do you believe you can help make the world a better place through experiences and places like Jabulani?

-I think we have a huge roll to play by spreading the word of conservation, and even though we’re not on the front lines protecting our rhino’s our information that we share with guests is just as important because it opens their eyes to how important conservation is for our wildlife.
+I think we have a huge role to play as rangers by spreading the word of conservation, and sharing the wilderness with others.
+The information that we share with guests is important because it opens their eyes to how vital conservation is for our wildlife in South Africa.